a0pawar/Financial-Markets-Dashboard/README.md

-This project develops a Financial Market Monitor
+This project deploys a Financial Market Monitor.